chapter ten

 • Creating an Azure SQL database

 In cloud computing, relational databases are especially important because they provide a way to manage data in a distributed environment.
-By using a cloud-based relational database, you can store and access data from anywhere in the world, using a variety of devices and applications.
+By using a cloud-based relational database, you can store and access data from anywhere in the world using a variety of devices and applications.
 This makes it easier to collaborate with others, streamline business processes, and gain insights from your data.

-10.1 Banning Books ordering system
+10.1 The Banning Books ordering system

-10.2 Database Design
+10.2 Database design

 10.2.1 Normalization and denormalization

-10.2.2 Banning Books ordering schema
+10.2.2 The Banning Books ordering schema

 10.3 Choosing the right database service